ahmetahaydemir/StandardizeBows/README.md

 &nbsp;

 ► Three different types of script sets for your bows and projectiles.
 First one is the standalone version that doesn't require a bow user.
 Other two versions are developed in order to integrate the simulation of the bow with Humaoid character's animations.
-One with the animator states and the other ones use animator boolean parameters.
+One with the animator states and the other one uses animator boolean parameters.

 &nbsp;